-From its panoramic tundras to its extraordinary season, Svalbard is a Norwegian archipelago which lies on the northernmost part of the Earth, in between Norway and the North Pole.
+Rich tundras, majestic landscapes, midnight sun, northern lights— Svalbard is indeed a special place where the extraordinary is ordinary.
+Svalbard is a Norwegian archipelago that lies on the northern part of the Earth, in between Norway and the North Pole.

 Longyearbyen is the archipelago’s capital town.
-The name Longyearbyen has nothing to do with its season but was actually named after the town’s founder, John Munroe Longyear, an american businessman who arrived in Spisbergen in early 1900s as a tourist, but at the same time, to look for economical possibilities.
-He is the main figure behind the Arctic Coal Company.
+The name Longyearbyen has nothing to do with the extraordinary season, but was actually named after the town’s founder, John Munroe Longyear, an american businessman who arrived in Spitsbergen in early 1900s as a tourist, but at the same time, to look for economical possibilities.
+He is the main figure behind the first coal company, Arctic Coal Company.
 Longyearbyen, in English, translates to ‘The Longyear City’.

-Here are some facts about our tiny, incredible town:
+Here are some incredible facts about our tiny, incredible town:

 1. Death is not illegal, but to be buried is.

-Contrry to what you might have read somewhere, death is not illegal here, don’t worry.We know that death is inevitable, that is why, death could not be illegal- but to be buried is.
+Contrary to what you might have read somewhere, death is not illegal here, don’t worry.We know that death is inevitable, that is why, death could not be illegal- but, to be buried, is.
 The cemeteries in Svalbard are no longer accepting burials because permafrost makes the dead bodies preserved.
 And not only this– the permafrost pushes objects up to the ground.
-That is why you can see pieces of woods drifting above the ground in Longyearbyen- they are the foundations from old buildings a lot of years ago.
+That is why you can see pieces of woods drifting above the ground in Longyearbyen- they are the foundations from old buildings a lot of years ago!

 2. Petting Cats?
 Absolutely a no-no!